shybovycha/paidy-interview/forex-mtl/README.md

 If users desire to substitute OneForge API with some other implementation (like in my case - the mock API), they mush ensure the API is aligned with OneForge's `/quotes` and `/symbols` endpoints' contracts.

+I am not 100% sure about the `rates processes` part of the requirements (is it `/quotes` endpoint of 1forge API?), but other than that I feel the implementation covers everything else.

 ## Some decisions made

 ### `Cache` and `SelfRefreshingCache`